Last Updated on

 - Day trips last approximately 8 hours, from noon until 8:00 p.m.

-Where to stay in Kota Kinabalu Malaysia
+Best Hotels in Kota Kinabalu Malaysia

-We’ve visited quite a few hotels in Kota Kinabalu to give you the very best recommendations!
+We visited quite a few hotels in Kota Kinabalu to give you the very best recommendations!

-Luxury resorts in Kota Kinabalu:
+Luxury hotels in Kota Kinabalu:

 Magellan Sutera Harbor: This resort is BONKERS!
 It’s built along a gorgeous stretch of coastline with prominent views of the outlying islands off of Kota Kinabalu.
 It features an extensive pool system, a spa, restaurants, and gorgeous rooms.
 You can even book a special unit away from the standard rooms with a glass wall looking directly onto the ocean!
 You only access a small portion of sand, though, as the majority of coast line at this hotel is rock hidden by a retaining wall.